John Curro National Youth Concerto Competition

 About the Competition

 For the first round of the competition, each applicant records and submits audio files of the audition works.
 These submissions will be judged by a panel of professional musicians.
-Up to three finalists will be selected and invited to Brisbane to take part in the JCNYCC Finals Week, 8 to 12 October 2025.
+Up to three finalists and a further three recitalists will be selected and invited to Brisbane to take part in the JCNYCC Finals Week, 2 - 11 October 2026.

 The winner will be selected at the JCNYCC Finals Concert, String Sensations, where each finalist will perform their chosen concerto (preferably performed from memory) with Queensland Youth Symphony (QYS).
 A panel of judges will select the winner, who will be announced at the conclusion of the concert.
-This concert is open to the public, and will be held at the Old Museum Concert Hall on Sunday 12 October 2025.
+This concert is open to the public, and will be held at the Old Museum Concert Hall on Sunday 11 October 2026 at 3pm.

 Additional Performances